Accommodation

 - PGCE students

-- All other graduate students domiciled within the UK
+- All other new graduate students domiciled within the UK, and any existing Lincoln students moving from an undergraduate to a graduate degree.

 Within each priority band, accommodation is awarded on a first-come-first-served basis.
 Students within each priority band will be notified in advance of the date their accommodation bookings open and the window within which bookings can be made.
 The allocation of rooms from second year onwards is decided by a ballot, run by current graduate students.